Napoleonic tactics: Infantry tactics

 Many soldiers on Napoleonic battlefields were coerced into staying in battle.
 To overcome their individual inclination to self-preservation and to provide effective firepower, the infantry regiments fought shoulder-to-shoulder, at least two or three lines deep, firing in volleys.
 The officers and non-commissioned officers carried swords and halberds which could be used to keep the infantrymen in the firing line.
-Should a soldier shirk duty and flee from the field of battle, each army normally had a picket line of cavalry at its rear encouraging the soldier to return to their regiment.
-To assist with command and control of the infantry, each soldier would wear a colorful military uniform visible from a distance, even through the black-powder clouds hovering over the Napoleonic battlefields.
-Napoleon himself did not underestimate the importance of morale and said once that, "Moral force rather than numbers decides victory."
+Should a soldier shirk duty and flee from the field of battle, each army normally had a picket line of cavalry at its rear encouraging the soldier to return to his regiment.
+To assist with command and control of the infantry, each soldier would wear a colourful military uniform visible from a distance, even through the black-powder clouds hovering over the battlefield.
+Napoleon did not underestimate the importance of morale and said once that, "Moral force rather than numbers decides victory."